vulture-boy/duck-hunt-library/content/matchups/039-king-dedede.md

 ---

 ## Opponent Counterplay
 Use safe walls of normals to keep out can and approaches.
-Don't challenge Gunman with inhale and avoid landing on it with an aerial due to the hitstun.
+Be mindful of the direction the character hitting the can is facing as it will ping in that diretion.
+It is a utility move that can setup confirms off moves / throws; if possible, remove it from stage using FTilt, FAir, DTilt (if DHD is grounded), or long range Gordo.
 Be careful about inhaling can if they can run up and shield due to the kickback explosion; it's better to swat it when possible.
-Especially if the can is on stage, use disjoint pressure to close edgeguards when Duck Hunt is offstage.
-Inhaling clay pigeon is great as on success, followups on Duck Hunt are easy.
+Especially if the can is on stage, use disjoint pressure to close out edgeguards while Duck Hunt is offstage.

+Don't challenge Gunman with inhale or FTilt.
+The Gunmen randomly cycle between 5 types before resetting (it's not really worth mentally tracking which one might come out next).
+Downing Gunman onto the stage makes it take longer for it to respawn.
+Try to down Gunman with Gordo as its long range and active state on contact make it the least committal option.
+Other options include FAir/NAir (landing knockdown, more hitstun), DTilt (grounded, less hitstun) and UTilt depending on the scenario while being mindful that DHD can use the hitstun on Gunman for punishes.

+Clay Pigeon is the most committal of DHD's options as it has a large amount of endlag; it should only be used by DHD to cover space or catch DDD in lag.
+The move his highly punishable if avoided or bypassed, but be mindful that hitting the clay pigeon (physically or with badly-positioned Gordo) will usually detonate it on Dedede, hitting him in the process.
+Shielding causes the pigeon to bounce diagonally upwards above Dedede before resting, which locks down Dedede's options.
+Accordingly, it's best to avoid or dodge the Pigeon entirely, or secure an Inhale.
+Inhaling clay pigeon is great as on success as followups on Duck Hunt are easy if he is within close range and DHD is slow to be able to act.
+Other options are fullhop Gordo (catches the endlag depending on spacing), fullhop landing -> aerial or grounded option (since DHD is unlikely to be finished their animation during this time).

 Try to stay close and corner Duck Hunt as their normals are very stubby and they rely on stage control to win the matchup.
 You can also plow through Gunman spawns at this range.
+Also keep in mind that trades with a Can spawn will generally be in your favour since DHD generally needs to get Dedede to about 200% in order to secure stocks without his kill confirms.

+When offstage, use hammer aerials to protect yourself vs greedy approaches or non-overheating Cans and when edgeguarding DHD be liberal with hammer if they can't protect their recovery with Can.
+DA is an effective 2-frame option but DTilt is not.

 ---